Sazan-Mahbub/EGRET/README.md

 ## Input Data
 To store input-features, navigate to the folder "EGAT/inputs".
 In this folder, follow any of the following steps:
 1. Store the PDB files of the isolated proteins that shall be used for prediction in the folder "pdb_files".
-Rename the PDB files in the format: <an arbritary name>_<chain IDs>.
+Rename the PDB files in the format: "<an arbritary name>\_<chain IDs>".
 Please see the example PDB files provided in this folder.
 Please provide the real chain IDs (as available in the PDB file) after the underscore ("_") correctly.
 (In the provided examples <an arbritary name> is the PDB ID of a complex in which this input protein is one of the subunits.
 It is not mendatory.)
 2. List all the protein-names in the file "protein_list.txt"

 ## Run inference to predict numeric propensity (of each of the residues) for interaction